90t/book-club/README.md

 ## flask db history

 - to manage & observe my database
-- to populate my tables in my database I worked in the python interactive shell , I enterd this shell with the command
+- to populate my tables in my database I worked in the python interactive shell , I entered this shell with the command
 - python
-- I also used flask shell , this eliminated the need to import my instance into my python shell everytime I wanted too manage my database I entered this
+- I also used flask shell , this eliminated the need to import my instance into my python shell everytime I wanted to manage my database I entered this
 - flask shell with the command flask shell

-### End Of Database & Migrations